Ruper23/rsscv-old/cv.md

 ### Experience
-_A little experience in the development of several single-page sites_ _I have been working in woodworking for 9 years in position CNC Programmer, with languges G-code and Basic_
+_A little experience in the development of several single-page sites_<br>
+_I have been working in woodworking for 9 years in position CNC Programmer, with languges G-code and Basic_